hero

 Partitioning The Flash Memory

-To allocate memory for the M4, the flash memory can be partitioned.
+To allocate the flash memory for the M4, the flash memory can be partitioned.
 This is done by navigating to Tools > Flash Split in the IDE.

 Flash partitioning in the IDE.